databrickslabs/dbx/docs/guides/jvm/jvm_devloop.md

 For local development you can continue using your setup based on local Apache Spark.

-Don't forget to add the Spark dependencies to your project, and keep them in sync with the used DBR version.
+Don't forget to add the Apache Spark dependencies to your project, and keep them in sync with the used DBR version.
 Add the dependencies as `provided` to avoid the `jar` from growing in size.

 Use this setup for local unit tests.